 Ice.
 After significant exercise—from walking to weight lifting—place a plastic bag of ice on your joints for 10 minutes.
 Ice will help move fluids generated during exercise to the lymphatic system, which can properly dispose of it.
 While you ice, you can do another healthy practice, namely, relax.
 You can celebrate your accomplishment with a well-deserved break while the ice does its purifying work.2

 Eating Right.
 Now that you’ve exercised, lifted some weights, and practiced some calm relaxation, it’s time to eat.
-Certain foods help your joints.
+Certain foods and supplements help support your joints.
 Omega-3 fatty acids found in fish are terrific for joints.
-They reduce the inflammation that is a byproduct of exercise and provide Vitamin D, which also helps reduce inflammation.
-For women who are menopausal or past menopause, osteoporosis is also a very real concern.
-Calcium, Vitamin D, supplemental fish oil and Ubiquinol are great strategies for bone and joint health.
+They help reduce the inflammation that is a byproduct of exercise and provide Vitamin D. Calcium, Vitamin D, supplemental fish oil and Ubiquinol are great strategies to help maintain bone and joint health.

 - American Academy of Orthopaedic Surgeons.
 Musculoskeletal education in medical schools: Are we making the cut? http://www.aaos.org/news/bulletin/marapr07/reimbursement2.asp